 Enter Bird's Name in Search Box:

 Insects are the main diet of these birds and they are known for their aerial acrobatic displays as they catch flying insects in the air.
 At times they stop in mid-flight and hover and pick their prey from the leaves and branches.
 This type of manoeuvre is known as hawking.
-Flycatchers prefer high perches where they have the advantage of seeing a larger area, as they seek their food.
-Flycatchers are some of the most difficult birds to identify because some species are so similar in size, colour and markings.
+The flycatchers prefer high perches where they have the advantage of seeing a larger area as they seek their food.
+The flycatchers are some of the most difficult birds to identify because some species are so similar in size, colour and markings.
 Sometimes only the bird's call can separate them from each other.